Diving cylinder: Steel

 Steel alloys used for dive cylinder manufacture are authorised by the manufacturing standard.
 For example, the US standard DOT 3AA requires the use of open-hearth, basic oxygen, or electric steel of uniform quality.
 Approved alloys include 4130X, NE-8630, 9115, 9125, Carbon-boron and Intermediate manganese, with specified constituents, including manganese and carbon, and molybdenum, chromium, boron, nickel or zirconium.

 Steel cylinders may be manufactured from steel plate discs, which are cold drawn to a cylindrical cup form, in two or three stages, and generally have a domed base if intended for the scuba market, so they cannot stand up by themselves.
 After forming the base and side walls, the top of the cylinder is trimmed to length, heated and hot spun to form the shoulder and close the neck.
 This process thickens the material of the shoulder.
 The cylinder is heat-treated by quenching and tempering to provide the best strength and toughness.
-The cylinders are machined to provide the neck thread and o-ring seat (if applicable), then chemically cleaned or shot-blasted inside and out to remove mill-scale.
-After inspection and hydrostatic testing they are stamped with the required permanent markings, followed by external coating with a corrosion barrier paint or hot dip galvanising and final inspection.
+The cylinders are machined to provide the neck thread and o-ring seat (if applicable), then chemically cleaned or shot-blasted inside and out to remove mill scale.
+After inspection and hydrostatic testing, they are stamped with the required permanent markings, coated externally with a corrosion barrier paint or hot-dip galvanised, and then given a final inspection.

 An alternative production method is backward extrusion of a heated steel billet, similar to the cold extrusion process for aluminium cylinders, followed by hot drawing and bottom forming to reduce wall thickness, and trimming of the top edge in preparation for shoulder and neck formation by hot spinning.
 The other processes are much the same for all production methods.

+A third method is to start with seamless steel tube of a suitable diameter and wall thickness, manufactured by a process such as the Mannesmann process, and to close both ends by the hot spinning process.
+When a neck opening is only required at one end, the base is spun first and dressed inside for a uniform smooth surface, then the process of closing the shoulder and forming the neck is the same as for the pressed plate method.

 Cylinder neck

 The neck of the cylinder is the part of the end which is shaped as a narrow concentric cylinder, and internally threaded to fit a cylinder valve.
+Cylinder thread may be in either of two basic configurations: Taper thread or parallel thread.
+Parallel threads are more tolerant of repeated removal and refitting of the valve for inspection and testing.
+The valve thread specification must exactly match the neck thread specification of the cylinder, as improperly matched neck threads can fail under pressure and can have fatal consequences.
+The valve pressure rating must be compatible with the cylinder pressure rating.

-There are several standards for neck threads, these include:
+There are several standards for scuba cylinder neck threads, these include: